 The configuration that is recommended when the PMDB is based on an Oracle database can be found in the following paragraphs.
-For updated information, also see: http://www.idera.com/support/productsupport.

 If you install the PMDB on an Oracle legacy database, verify that the database block size is at least 8 KB.
 If not, try to install the PMDB on a different Oracle instance.